topicfly/topicfly-site/source/_posts/classify-mnist-digits-keras.md

 The output layer is a `Dense` layer with 10 nodes, same dimension as an element in `Y_train` and `Y_test`, and [softmax](https://en.wikipedia.org/wiki/Softmax_function) activation function.

 I could use more or less Conv2D layers, or add other Dropout between the MaxPooling2D and the second Conv2D, I could change the hyperparameters in each layer, or the total nodes in one of the Dense layers, or use one Dense layer instead of two.
-Trying several architechtures and mesuring which generalize better is part of the Data Scientist/Machine Learning Engineer daily job.
+Trying several architectures and measuring which generalize better is part of the Data Scientist/Machine Learning Engineer daily job.

 ## Compile model